 Membership and expressions of interest

-Groups are comprised of suitably qualified people within the education community and consist of up to ten experts in the area of study, including:
+Groups are comprised of suitably qualified people within the education community and consist of experts in the area of study, including:

 - at least six teachers from the schooling sectors (at least four teachers from the Department for Education and Child Development (DECD), one teacher from the Association of Independent Schools of SA (AISSA), and one from the South Australian Commission for Catholic Schools)

 - one person nominated by the Northern Territory Department of Education